Puerto Rico: Geography

 The Commonwealth of Puerto Rico has an area of 3515 sqmi, of which 3459 sqmi is land and 56 sqmi is water.
-Puerto Rico is larger than Delaware and Rhode Island but smaller than Connecticut.
 The maximum length of the main island from east to west is 110 mi, and the maximum width from north to south is 40 mi.
 Puerto Rico is the smallest of the Greater Antilles.
-It is 80% of the size of Jamaica, just over 18% of the size of Hispaniola and 8% of the size of Cuba, the largest of the Greater Antilles.

-The topography of the island is mostly mountainous with large flat areas in the northern and southern coasts.
-The main mountain range that crosses the island from east to west is called the Cordillera Central (also known as the Central Mountain Range in English).
-The highest elevation in Puerto Rico, Cerro de Punta 4390 ft, is located in this range.
+The topography is mostly mountainous with large flat areas in the northern and southern coasts.
+The main mountain range that crosses the island from east to west is called the Cordillera Central.
+The highest elevation, Cerro de Punta 4390 ft, is located in this range.
 Another important peak is El Yunque, one of the highest in the Sierra de Luquillo at the El Yunque National Forest, with an elevation of 3494 ft.